SevenBruce/sevenbruce.github.io/_pages/about.md

   - /about.html
 ---

 Yuwen is a lecturer in computer science in Beijing university of technology.
-I received received my Ph.D. degree in Universidad Politécnica de Madrid in 2019.
+I received my Ph.D. degree in Universidad Politécnica de Madrid in 2019.
 My supervisor is José Fernán Martínez.
 My research focus on security and privacy problem in the IoT secnario. <br/>
 Position: Lecturer <br/>
 Affiliation: College of Computer Science, Beijing University of Technology<br/>
 Email:       yuwen.chen@bjut.edu.cn<br/>